Ostap-Z/ts-pw-interview-task/README.md

 It is designed for an interview task and includes a basic setup for the tests and tools to run them.
 The project is configured to run tests for both the API and the UI.

+## Continuous Integration (CI)

+This project uses GitHub Actions for Continuous Integration.
+The workflow is configured to:

+- Perform static code checks (linting and type checking)
+- Run Playwright API and UI tests
+- Generate and publish test reports to GitHub Pages

+### Static Checks Job

+Before running tests, the CI pipeline performs comprehensive static code analysis:

+- **Linting**: Checks code quality and enforces coding standards using ESLint
+- **Type Checking**: Ensures type safety using TypeScript compiler
+- **Fail-Fast Mechanism**: Stops the workflow if any checks fail

+### Workflow Triggers

+- **Pull Request**: Automatically triggered on PRs to `main` branch
+- **Manual Dispatch**: Can be manually triggered from [GitHub Actions](https://github.com/Ostap-Z/ts-pw-interview-task/actions)

+### Test Report

+After each workflow run:

+- Test reports are generated using Playwright's HTML reporter
+- You can access the latest test report from the [GitHub Pages](https://ostap-z.github.io/ts-pw-interview-task/)

 ## Project Setup

 ### Prerequisites